ccber-restoration/vernal-pools/README.md

 ## Data usage notes
 - Each row should represent the water depth for a specific vernal pool at a particular timepoint
-- Location indicates the general area where a vernal pool is located (e.g. "Del Sol & Camino Corto")
+- **Location** indicates the general area where a vernal pool is located (e.g. "Del Sol & Camino Corto").
+This field is based on a drop-down menu so the values are standardized (clean)
-- Vernal Pool Name or ID should be the unique identifier for each vernal pool.
+- **Vernal Pool Name or ID** should be the unique identifier for each vernal pool.
 The form does not currently include any validation for this field, so cleaning is required.
-- Water level is recorded in inches (FJ- it looks like the precision is to the nearest 0.25 inches based on a staff gauge).
+- **Water level** is recorded in inches (FJ- it looks like the precision is to the nearest 0.25 inches based on a staff gauge).
 There are sometimes issues with the staff gauge being damaged, or with sedimentation/vegetation accumulating on the bottom of the pool.
+- The comments field contains information on vernal pool conditions and monitoring irregularities.
+"Note any observations of interest about the vernal pool, such as appearance or condition of native or weed plants, wildlife, etc. (optional - include a photo in the box below)."
 -  Survey123 automatically records geographic coordinates based on the device (tablet or smartphone) gps.
 This means that every row has a slightly different recorded location, and in some cases the location recorded does not correspond to the vernal pool location, and instead to wherever the monitor was when entering data.
-- The comments field contains information on vernal pool conditions and monitoring irregularities.

 ## Notes related to the Updating Data set-up